 In addition to Saved Audiences for your buyer persona, you can also utilize Custom Audiences.

-Custom Audiences allow you to re-target past website visitors, or individuals who have engaged with your content, or even upload lists of past clients.
+Custom Audiences allow you to re-target past website visitors, individuals who have engaged with your content, or even upload lists of past clients.

 This is critical in moving your audience through the Marketing Funnel and getting potential customers to convert.

 The first method for setting up a Custom Audience is to use an existing Customer File.
 Facebook offers a useful guide to prepare your existing customer information for import, which you can access here.